larsyencken/shelf/README.md

 - Generate a checksum for the file.
 - Upload the file to the S3-compatible store using the checksum as the key.
 - Create a metadata record in the `metadata` directory with the checksum and other details.
+- Print a message indicating the file is being shelved.
+- Open the metadata file in an interactive editor for editing.
 - Copy the file to the `data` directory with the same structure as the metadata directory, keeping its original extension.